 prometheus_serverparameter is a label or attribute used to add to stats that are written to NRDB.
 You should use this same label when configuring your Grafana data source to limit results to just those from a particular

-If you receive an integration error message from New Relic or error messages in your Prometheus server logs after restarting your Prometheus server, there are several actions you can take to troubleshoot and get data flowing properly.
-Below are a few tips regarding common issues and error messages.
+If you receive an integration error message from New Relic or error messages in your Prometheus server logs after restarting your Prometheus server, there are several actions you can take to get data flowing properly.

 Remove the integration